 - Haze attempted to play this trope straight.
 The game has you as a trooper for the Mantel Corporation, jacked up on a performance-enhancing supplement called "Nectar" and fighting a guerrilla-terrorist army led by a madman that wears human skin.
 Of course, Nectar is really an hallucinogenic mind-control Psycho Serum that blinds you to the fact that you're really a mass-murderer drug-junkie treating war as if it were a game of Halo.
 This might have been a shocking twist and a highly effective deception of the player... if it weren't revealed on the back of the box and in all the game's publicity for months before release, and if the supposed good guys weren't basically carrying around giant signs saying "hey, I'm a totally evil bastard" in flashing neon.
 Not a bad idea, but the execution was lacking, and it didn't help that the gameplay doesn't hold up terribly well.

-- The campaign of Call of Duty: Black Ops could also count as an example.
-While the main protagonist, Mason, isn't silent or faceless, the player is still encouraged to identify with him, as almost all the missions take place from his POV.
-Throughout the game, you constantly see and interact with Reznov, one of the main characters from Call Of Duty World At War, as he encourages Mason to take out the three main villains at any cost.
+- In the campaign of Call of Duty: Black Ops, the player is encouraged to identify with the main protagonist, Mason, and almost all the missions take place from his POV.
+Throughout the game, you constantly see and interact with Reznov, one of the main characters from Call of Duty: World at War, as he encourages Mason to take out the three main villains at any cost.
 The player, who can only see what Mason observes, unless they are playing as Hudson, simply take Reznov's word for it, like Mason.
-However, there are subtle hints throughout the game that not all is as it appears, as no one else, minus the interrogater, who is Hudson, even acknowledges Reznov's presence.
+However, there are subtle hints throughout the game that not all is as it appears, as no one else, minus the interrogator, who is Hudson, even acknowledges Reznov's presence.
 One even asks what is wrong with you.
 As it turns out in the big reveal, Reznov was never by your side.
 He had instead hijacked a brainwashing attempt on you in order to take revenge on the three main villains, hence his constant quote, "Dragovich, Kravchenko, Steiner.
 All must die", whenever he appears, and why only you acknowledge his presence.
-Indeed you were just simply following his commands, not unlike the protagonist from BioShock, when you thought you were in complete control.
-It's quite a Mind Screw.
+Indeed you were just simply following his commands.

 Role Playing Game

-- Jade Empire does this masterfully.
-At the beginning of the game, there is a lot of talk about how you are Master Li's favourite pupil, how Gao the Lesser feels slighted by the extra attention you get, how there's a flaw that isn't a flaw in your style, which makes it really special, and you're sent off to get a hold of the usual Plot Coupon and so on.
+- At the beginning of Jade Empire, there is a lot of talk about how you are Master Li's favourite pupil, how Gao the Lesser feels slighted by the extra attention you get, how there's a flaw that isn't a flaw in your style, which makes it really special, and you're sent off to get a hold of the usual Plot Coupon and so on.
 All pretty conventional for an RPG.
 After Li's betrayal you realise that everything was true.
 You were the favourite pupil, and everyone else was grudgingly admitted to the school, so their tuition fees could fund your training.
 Gao the Lesser had a legitimate grievance against you (even if his reaction was a bit over the top).
 Li rigged your duel with Gao the Lesser and set him up to overhear your conversation, knowing that the chase would lead you out of the village at the time of the attack.
 The flaw in your style was a flaw, enabling Li to kill you and take aforementioned Plot Coupon for himself, which was his goal all along.
-Mind Screw Royale, dudes.

 - Final Fantasy VII is one of the earliest examples.
 While it doesn't take place in first person, the player is represented by Cloud Strife, initially presented as an Escapist Character.
-As the game continues, it turns out that Cloud is a pathetically-insecure kid that is desperate to impress his girlfriend and deludes himself into thinking that he is a Bad Ass Super Soldier.
-In short, Cloud's relationship with Zack Fair (the man Cloud is basing his Bad Ass personality on) is basically the relationship that the player is having with Cloud (If this sounds vaguely dirty to you, you are not alone).
+As the game continues, it turns out that Cloud is a pathetically-insecure kid that is desperate to impress his girlfriend and deludes himself into thinking that he is a Super Soldier.
+In short, Cloud's relationship with Zack Fair (the man Cloud is basing his hardened persona on) is basically the relationship that the player is having with Cloud.
 Not only that, but Cloud is constantly deceived and manipulated by the villains during the course of the game.

 - In the Tales Series games the first few hours are usually a Cliché Storm, before providing a Wham Episode.

 - If you're a completionist and willing to collect every single weapon, you'll earn a fight with the True Final Boss and unlock the last two endings, where you're given the option of sacrificing everything to save one of your companions.
 And by "you" we mean "the player," and by "everything" we mean "everything you've accomplished to get this far."
-Every item you've collected, completed quest in your quest log - the game gives you plenty of warnings and confirmation prompts before it erases your save files and plays the ending.
+Every item you've collected, completed quest in your quest log, it erases your save files and plays the ending.
 After the cutscene and credits roll, all you'll have to show for your dozens of hours of effort is a flower on the starting screen.
 And an Achievement.

-- Baten Kaitos is an example where you don't play as the main character, Kalas, but as a Spirit Guardian who guides and empowers him.
+- You don't play as the main character, Kalas, but as a Spirit Guardian who guides and empowers him.
 Kalas often has conversations with you, and your responses affect the level of power you grant him in battle.
 At the beginning, it is touched upon that you (the Spirit Guardian) have amnesia.
 You assume this is a standard plot device to allow infodumps on the world.
 In actual fact, Kalas is The Mole and orchestrated your memory wipe because you disagreed with his plans, but he needed your Plot Armor.

 - Last Scenario lies to the player in the opening Info Dump, so as to make The Reveal all the more shocking.